-- Institutions should exercise all due skill, care and diligence in selecting, appointing and periodically reviewing credit institutions, custodians and insurers involved in the institution's safeguarding arrangements.
-Institutions should take account of the expertise and market reputation of the third party and any legal requirements or market practices related to the holding of relevant funds or assets that could adversely affect e-money holders' or payment service users' rights or the protections afforded by regulation 20 of the EMRs and regulation 23 of the PSRs 2017 (e.g. where the local law of a third country credit institution holding a safeguarding account would not recognise the priority afforded by the EMRs and PSRs 2017 to e-money holders/payment service users on insolvency).
-Institutions should also consider, together with any other relevant matters: - the need for diversification of risks; - the capital and credit rating of the third party; - the amount of relevant funds or assets placed, guaranteed or insured as a proportion of a third party's capital and (in the case of a credit institution) deposits; and - the level of risk in the investment and loan activities undertaken by the third party and its affiliates (to the extent that information is available).
+- Institutions should ensure an appropriate individual within the institution has oversight of all procedures relating to safeguarding and responsibility for ensuring that every aspect of the safeguarding procedure is compliant. - Institutions should exercise all due skill, care and diligence in selecting, appointing and periodically reviewing credit institutions, custodians and insurers involved in the institution's safeguarding arrangements.
+Institutions should take account of the expertise and market reputation of the third party and any legal requirements or market practices related to the holding of relevant funds or assets that could adversely affect e-money holders' or payment service users' rights or the protections afforded by regulation 20 of the EMRs and regulation 23 of the PSRs 2017 (e.g. where the local law of a third country credit institution holding a safequarding account would not recognise the priority afforded by the EMRs and PSRs 2017 to e-money holders/payment service users on insolvency).
+Institutions should also consider, together with any other relevant matters: - the need for diversification of risks: - the capital and credit rating of the third party; - the amount of relevant funds or assets placed, guaranteed or insured as a proportion of a third party's capital and (in the case of a credit institution) deposits; and - the level of risk in the investment and loan activities undertaken by the third party and its affiliates (to the extent that information is available).